F.A.Q's - Ashland Peaks Trail

 Is this trail open to bike-packing?

-Are there any permits required to hike this trail?
+Are permits required to hike this trail?

-Is this an easy trail to complete?
+Is this trail easy to complete?

 With proper gear, adequate health, and backcountry navigation/survival skills, yes, but if any one of these things is missing, it may be difficult in places.